TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Index.rst

    explanations below.

 #.
 Ensure, the TYPO3 sites they are responsible for, always run a stable
-   and secure TYPO3 core version and always and only contain secure extensions (integrators update them immediately if a vulnerability has been discovered).
+   and secure TYPO3 Core  version and always and only contain secure extensions (integrators update them immediately if a vulnerability has been discovered).

 #.
-Stay informed about TYPO3 core updates.
+Stay informed about TYPO3 Core  updates.
 Integrators should know the
    changes when new TYPO3 major versions are released and should be aware of the impacts and risks of an update.